jenkinsci/ec2-plugin/README.md

 /usr/lib/jvm/java-1.8.0-openjdk-1.8.0.201.b09-0.amzn2.x86\_64/jre/lib/currency.data
 (No such file or directory)*** or ***Remote call on EC2
-\[...\] failed*** then chances are that the Amazon Linux is doing some security upgrades in the background and causes the slave to be in an invalid state.
+\[...\] failed*** then chances are that the Amazon Linux is doing some security upgrades in the background and causes the agent to be in an invalid state.

 From the